 If you compare the garden before to the after picture below, you can see just how much difference correctly shaping the lawn can make.
 The factors like the planting, water feature and pergola obviously play an important role, but the key is getting the lawn shape right BEFORE adding all those other goodies!

 Need more help?

 If you’d like to learn more about exactly how you can transform your garden, then check out the online garden design courses I run here at Successful Garden Design.
-I particularly recommend the Garden Design Workshop if you’re looking for a quick and easy overview.
+I particularly recommend our Small Garden Formula if you’re looking for a quick and easy overview.
 Or if you want the full shebang and want to know about garden design in depth, then take a look at the Great Garden Formula.